kbavi/agentic-design-patterns/notes.md

 **Rule of thumb:** Use this pattern when a task is too complex for a single prompt, involves multiple distinct processing stages, requires interaction with external tools between steps, or when building Agentic systems that need to perform multi-step reasoning and maintain state.

+### Key Takeaways
+- Prompt Chaining breaks down complex tasks into a sequence of smaller, focused steps.
+This is occasionally known as the Pipeline pattern.
+- Each step in a chain involves an LLM call or processing logic, using the output of the previous step as input.
+- This pattern improves the reliability and manageability of complex interactions with language models.
+- Frameworks like LangChain/LangGraph, and Google ADK provide robust tools to define, manage, and execute these multi-step sequences.